UPDATE 2: Honda Cars Philippines has now officialized a recall (6/12/20).

 Oh, and before anyone comments that recalls are “bad,” they’re not.
 More than anything, it shows that a carmaker is proactive in fixing issues that are known to cause potential problems to keep the driver, his occupants, and other motorists on the road safe.

 And finally, to the last point about Honda’s attention and money going to the launch of the new BR-V. Man, that sounds like you’re actually sourgraping for not being invited to the drive!
-He mentions that owners have flocked to him since June about the problem and guess what, he decides to act on this just now!
+He mentions that owners have flocked to him since June about the problem and guess what, he decides to act on this just now.
+This is not the first time he has done this to one particular car manufacturer, while keeping others get away scot-free.
 That is just so odd.